acoustic93/second_try/README.md

 # second_try
 123
-lets sinchronize this rubbish with soursetree
+lets sinchronize this rubbish with sourcetree